srirangamv/srirangamv.github.io/_posts/2019-05-26-running-flask-inside-container.md

 <p>
     <figure>
       <img src="/images/firstapp_flask_code.png" alt="code screenshot" width="50%" height="50%" />
-      <figcaption>First App</figcaption>
+      <figcaption>Flask App</figcaption>
     </figure>
+    Ideally, we have to install the dependencies using pip requirements file.
+Below shown the requirements.txt file that specifying Flask as dependency for the application.
+And adding RUN pip3 install -r requirements.txt to Dockerfile just do the same.
+It will the dependecies specified in the file to the image.
 </p>

-for real world apps use this line create a new requirements.txt file

 {% highlight xml %}
-//file: requirements.txt
+  # file: requirements.txt

 	Flask
 {% endhighlight %}

-we can install dependencies using requirements file as shown below.
-RUN pip3 install -r requirements.txt

-running in detached mode.
-so far interactive mode. let's run detached mode without user interaction.
+<p>Now, build the image again using below command.</p>
 <p class="cmd">C:\&gt;Users&gt;King&gt;Desktop&gt;docker build -t firstpy .</p>
-<p class="output">>
+<p class="cmd">>
 <br>Sending build context to Docker daemon  3.584kB
 <br>Step 1/5 : FROM python:3
 <br> ---> a4cc999cf2aa